 \section{Introduction}

-In 1979 K. Okamoto \cite{okamoto} studied the space of initial conditions for the Painlevé equations.
-Two years later M. Jimbo, T. Miwa, K. Ueno \cite{JIMBO1981306} established a link between the Okamoto's work and a very active research field of that time: the Riemann-Hilbert correspondence, proved by Deligne \cite{Del} in 1970.
-They interpreted the Okamoto spaces as moduli spaces of certain classes of rank-two meromorphic connections on the Riemann sphere, and demonstrated that the Painlevé equations parametrise the isomonodromic deformations (the fibers of the Riemann-Hilbert map) of such connections.
+In 1979 K. Okamoto \cite{okamoto} studied the different spaces of initial conditions for all the Painlevé equations, corresponding to some 8-blow-ups of the second Hirzebruch surface $\F_2$.
+Two years later M. Jimbo, T. Miwa and K. Ueno \cite{JIMBO1981306} established a link between the Okamoto's work and the theory of isomonodromic deformations.
+More recently, in 2006, P. Boalch \cite{BOALCH2001137} studied, in a more analytic framework, the moduli spaces of irregular meromorphic connection and their isomonodromic deformations, with an emphasis on symplectic structures.
+The same year, M. Inaba, K. Iwasaki, and M-H. Saito \cite{inab} used Okamoto's results to study the geometry of the Painlevé VI equation in a completely algebraic setting: they constructed the fine moduli space of stable parabolic connection on $\P^1$ with logarithmic poles and deeply studied the Riemann-Hilbert map and the isomonodromic foliation.

-Our work lies within this geometrical framework of the irregular Riemann-Hilbert correspondence, following the recent developments in \cite{BOALCH2001137} and \cite{saitovanderput}.
-In particular, we study the moduli space of a certain class of rank-two meromorphic connection on the Riemann sphere with one double pole and two simple poles, which we refer as \textit{PV connections}.
-In the literature, they are sometimes called confluent Heun equations. \\ We denote by $\Conn$ the moduli space of PV connections.
-This space consists of a family of Okamoto spaces indexed by the time variable $t\in \C^*$ of the \textit{fifth} Painlevé equation.
-The solutions of this equation define a one-dimensional foliation within $\Conn$, transverse to the Okamoto spaces.
-Our main goal, presented in Theorem \ref{A}, is to explicitly build and compactify this moduli space, in particular when the time parameter $t$ tends to $0$ or $\infty$.
-In a future work currently being drafted we use this compactification to study the resulting foliation on the boundary components.
+Our work fits within the geometrical framework of the irregular Riemann-Hilbert correspondence, following the recent developments in \cite{BOALCH2001137}, \cite{saitovanderput}, \cite{Chiba}, and \cite{paulramis}, with the difference that in the last two papers weighted projective spaces are used to construct a compact moduli space.
+In particular, we study the moduli space of a certain class of rank-two meromorphic connections on the Riemann sphere with one double pole and two simple poles, which we refer as PV connections.
+In the literature, they are sometimes called confluent Heun equations.